 Separately, I have also started an herbal tea farm in the Western Province of Rwanda, where I have been working with a group of 55 women who survived the genocide.
 They care for about 150 children.

-Before I met them, they were coffee farmers but only able to sell their crops once per year.
+Before I met them, they were coffee farmers but were only able to sell their crops once per year.
 We have started to grow organic botanicals that can be dried and blended into teas.
-We are now selling four blends locally, in Rwanda.
+We are now selling four blends locally in Rwanda.
 This has become a sustainable poverty-alleviation model in partnership with the nonprofit I founded called Africa Healing Exchange.

 Q. How is Rwandan tea processed?
 Is it hand or machine processed?
-Tell us about their tea and tea growing region.
+Tell us about their tea and tea-growing region.

 Q. Every tea region has a specific tea they're known for, such as Darjeeling tea from India.
 What types of teas are the Rwandans known for producing?